Church Hospitality Ministry: How to Welcome & Engage Visitors

 Training and Equipping Hospitality Teams

-Diversity and inclusion training helps staff and volunteers understand how to interact with diverse groups of people in a respectful way and to make sure that all members of a group or activity feel included in what’s going on.
+Diversity and inclusion training helps staff and volunteers understand how to interact with diverse groups of people in a respectful way and ensures all members of a group or activity feel included.

-Having regular training sessions, perhaps every six months or once a year, for an hour or two can help refresh these concepts for existing volunteers and get new volunteers up to speed as well.
+Having regular training sessions, perhaps every six months or once a year, for an hour or two can help refresh these concepts for existing volunteers and get new volunteers up to speed.

 When you have a solid group of hospitality volunteers who you count on to set a welcoming tone for your church, one of the next steps is empowering them to adapt to the different situations they encounter as they carry out their work.
 While it’s important to have standards and guidelines for your various ministries, it’s equally important to give those who participate in them the ability to adjust in the face of changing situations.

-If your hospitality team or hospitality committee encounters something that isn’t covered in the existing guidelines for them, entrust the team’s leaders with the ability to make decisions to handle that situation based on their training and skill.
+If your hospitality team or hospitality committee encounters something that isn’t covered in the existing guidelines, entrust the team’s leaders to make decisions to handle that situation based on their training and skill.

 Regular Feedback and Evaluation